NeuroDesk/neurocontainers/recipes/freesurfer/README.md

 More documentation can be found here: https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all

-Before using Freesurfer you unfortunately need to request a license here (https://surfer.nmr.mgh.harvard.edu/registration.html) and store it in your homedirectory as ~/license.txt
+Before using Freesurfer you need to request a license here (https://surfer.nmr.mgh.harvard.edu/registration.html) and store it in your homedirectory as ~/license.txt

 To run container outside of this environment: ml freesurfer/7.1.1
 +++++++++++++++++++++ freesurfer/7.1.1 +++++++++++++++++++++++++